ScaleShiftX/stamina/README.md

 AMD's 25.8.1 driver has critical errors in it which causes it to fail to load some games, including Godot games.
 The below issue describes it.
 Interestingly, this is not the first time AMD has done this. https://github.com/godotengine/godot/issues/109378

-Don't worry though, because you can simply revert to a previous driver version and still run Blemo just fine.
+Don't worry though, because you can simply revert to a previous driver version and still run the game just fine.
 Download a different driver here: <https://www.amd.com/en/support/download/drivers.html>

-If you don't want to download a different driver version, you can alternatively launch Blemo with a different driver altogether.
+If you don't want to download a different driver version, you can alternatively launch the game with a different driver altogether.
 Here's how to do that on Windows:

 - 1.)
 Open cmd (NOT POWERSHELL) by typing `cmd` into your search bar and clicking on it
 - 2.)
 Right-click on the executable and select Properties